 The vehicle took just 28 months to design and put into production, bringing saloon car standards of comfort, safety and refinement to the driver’s working environment.

-Additional improvements included a passive anti-theft system, fully integrated into the engine management system, and full width glass in the rear doors.
+Improvements included a passive anti-theft system, fully integrated into the engine management system, and full width glass in the rear doors, which had restricted opening to reduce the possibility of passengers who wanted to avoid paying their fare by escaping through the window.

 In September 2006, MBH announces a joint venture with Chinese car maker Geely Auto - China's largest privately owned automotive manufacturer - to build a factory in Shanghai and produce taxis for the Chinese and other overseas markets.

 Introduced in 2007, the TX4 featured a more efficient engine, updated design and suspension.
 It was Euro 4 compliant and evolved to becomes Euro 5 and 6 compliant as these regulation were introduced.

 Our vehicles proudly featured centre stage in the closing ceremony of the London 2012 Olympics, alongside the Spice Girls, who performed standing atop specially prepared taxis.

 2013 saw the company change ownership.
 Geely - which already owned 20 per cent of the black cab maker - acquired the business and the principal assets from Manganese Bronze Holdings.